rfso/Small-Projects/README.md

 -   Javascript.

-## Things that still needs to be done:
+## :wrench: Things that still needs to be done:
 - Fix the responsive/mobile version;
 - Add my own projects (the images currently added are just placeholders).